-On November 21, 2018 (11:00 – 12:00), Charles Edquist will give a seminar at The Directorate for Science, Technology and Innovation (DSTI), OECD, (room MB5122 in the Marshall Building, 2, rue André Pascal, Paris).
-The title is “To develop a Holistic Innovation Policy should be self-evident – for all countries and regions!”
+On November 21, 2018, Charles Edquist gave a seminar at The Directorate for Science, Technology and Innovation (DSTI), OECD.
+The title was “To develop a Holistic Innovation Policy should be self-evident – for all countries and regions!”

-He has been asked to present an overview of the conclusions reached in four separate (but interrelated) research areas – each based on recent publications of his.
+He had been asked to present an overview of the conclusions reached in four separate (but interrelated) research areas – each based on recent publications of his.

 The areas are: